RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 We say that a basis $\Phi$ is *complete* if for every boolean function $f$ (with any number of variables) there exists a circuit that computes the function $f$ over the basis $\Phi$.

 It is easy to see that the basis $\{\wedge, \vee, \neg\}$ is complete: any Boolean function $f$ can be written in conjunctive normal form (CNF), which is just an AND of ORs of variables and their negations.<Ref title="Conjunctive normal form" people="Wikipedia" url="https://en.wikipedia.org/wiki/Conjunctive_normal_form" references={references} />
-Thus, given the truth table of any function, you can always translate it into a circuit made only of AND, OR, and NOT gates. <Footnote><!--TODO: About unbounded fanin models--></Footnote>
+Thus, given the truth table of any function, you can always translate it into a circuit made only of AND, OR, and NOT gates.

 <CnfCircuit />